 This Thai Chicken Soup would be a great side as well.
 You could even omit the chicken from the soup to not overload the meal with too much protein.

 This Chicken Thigh Curry Recipe is great for almost any special diet.
 They are Whole30, gluten free, grain free, low carb, and they work for the keto diet and paleo diet as well.
 For Trim Healthy Mama (THM), these are an S meal due to the amount of oil in the recipe.
-To have it be an E meal, reduce the oil to 1 Tbsp total.
+To have it be an E meal, reduce the oil to 1 tablespoon total.

 For an AIP option, use an AIP Curry Powder.